 This option is only suited to those who have entered rehab with a moderate addiction, or for those who have graduated from residential rehab with very little need for follow-up counseling.
 The time parameters will require you to attend individual therapy 2-4 times a week.
 This will normally be set at 1-2 hours per session.

 At the end of the day, you should not let time stand in the way of you getting the treatment or support you need.
 It is more than possible for you to have your treatment tailored around your specific circumstances as well, so if you are worried about it not working or if you feel as though it is not possible for you to attend treatment and still continue working then you’ll be glad to know that there are solutions out there.
-If you want to find out more about treatment or if you would like to try and see what options are out there for you, then please do contact our rehab center today to find out more.
-When you do, we can then work with you to make sure that your treatment option is catered around your specific needs.
+If you want to find out more about treatment or if you would like to try and see what options are out there for you, then please contact our rehab center today to find out more.
+When you do, we can then work with you to make sure that your treatment option is catered to your specific needs.
 Contact us today and ask our team any questions you have.